 Some amount of swelling during pregnancy is normal, especially in the ankles, feet, and hands.
-Here’s what to watch for, plus simple ways to minimize the swelling.
+Here’s what to watch for, plus simple ways to minimize pregnancy swelling.

 A normal part of pregnancy, this swelling (also called edema) is caused by the additional blood and fluids—approximately 50 percent more—that your body produces to meet the needs of your developing baby.
 Fluid retention helps your body expand as your baby grows, and it usually resolves after delivery.
 In the meantime, there are steps you can take to keep pregnancy swelling to a minimum.